 NASHVILLE, Tenn. – After opening the season with back-to-back road games, the Titans will play their home opener at Nissan Stadium on Sunday against the Colts.

 It's a key AFC South game, and big for both teams.
 The Titans (1-1) will be looking to snap a seven-game losing streak against their division rivals, while the Colts (0-2) will be looking to bounce back after a rocky start.

-This week, I caught up with Mike Chappell, who has covered the Colts since they moved to Indianapolis in 1984, now with FOX 59/CBS4.
-You can follow Mike on Twitter @mchappell51.
+This week I caught up with Mike Chappell, who has covered the Colts since 1984, now with Fox59/CBS54, for some insight on the team he covers.
+You can follow Chappell on Twitter at @mchappell51.